 On May 14, 2021, EDI accepted the Company's Statutory Offer of Compromise, pursuant to California Code of Civil Procedures §998, to settle EDI's cross-claims.
 On July 26, 2021, the Company and EDI entered into a certain General Release agreement whereby in exchange for payment by the Company in the amount of \$67,125.83 EDI released SG Blocks from all liabilities and damages related to EDI's cross-claims.
-The Company continues to prosecute its claim against EDI for tortious interference with the Company's economic relationship with HOLA Community Partners and Heart of Los Angeles Youth, Inc. The parties are in engaged in the discovery and a trial date has been set for September 6, 2022.
-The parties have agreed to mediate their dispute.
-Mediation has been scheduled to take place on or about May 17, 2022.
+The Company continues to prosecute its claim against EDI for tortious interference with the Company's economic relationship with HOLA Community Partners and Heart of Los Angeles Youth, Inc. The discovery period has concluded and a trial date has been set for September 6, 2022.